MattMS/math_examples/matrix/transposition/index.coffee.md

 Transposition is commutative, so `transpose(transpose(A)) is A`.

+Set the input matrix.

 	A = [
 		[1, 2, 3]
 		[4, 5, 6]
 	]

+Set the expected output matrix.

 	expected = [
 		[1, 4]